geomatics-io/ObjectListView/docs/blog6.rst

 Flicking the flicker
 --------------------

 Now I knew what was causing the problem.
 But how could I fix it?
 The problem is in the .NET library itself (more specifically, in the interaction between the .NET ListView class and the underlying Windows ListView control).
+I don't think waiting for Microsoft to fix it was going to work.

 The `VirtualListSize` property is not declared as `virtual` so I could not just override it.
 However, it is never used within the .NET classes themselves -- only by the ObjectListView project code.
 So, I could `new` it, then all